 - Eviction History Check

 The applicant has the right to discuss their denial with the park owner or manager to see what the problem is and to see if an exception will be made.
 Most mobile home parks have a standard number system they go by for credit.
-If this is a concern for you then you may want to provide documentation to the office when you drop off the application that will help further explain why your credit score may be a little lower than that you want.
+If this is a concern for you then you may want to provide documentation to the office when you drop off the application that will help further explain why your credit score may be a little lower than what you want.

 If your criminal background is a concern then, again, it would be a good idea to bring this up to the manager or owner before they run your background so they are not surprised should you have something in your past that will put you in a less than favorable light.